 What To Say To Someone Who Is Hurting Emotionally

-We’ve made a list of things that you should and shouldn’t say to someone when they’re hurting emotionally.
-At the end of the day, we’re all human and it’s nice to have some peace of mind.
+We’ve put together a list of things you should and shouldn’t say to someone who’s hurting emotionally.
+Remember, we’re all human, and it’s nice to have some peace of mind.

 Who Are They To You?

-An essential consideration is your relationship with the person.
-Understanding whether they are a close friend, family member, or perhaps more distant affects how you might approach the conversation.
+It’s important to think about your relationship with the person.
+Are they a close friend, a family member, or someone you don’t know as well?
+This can affect how you approach the conversation.

 What Are They Going Through?

-A lot of how you talk to this person may depend on what they’re going through and how they might respond to your words.
+How you talk to this person might depend on what they’re dealing with and how they might react to what you say.

-We all know that it’s like walking on eggshells when talking to someone in this situation, with fresh experiences affecting them with more raw emotion.
-Remember to be nice and sympathetic.
+We all know it’s like walking on eggshells when talking to someone in this situation, especially if they’re dealing with something new and raw.
+Remember to be kind and understanding.

-If the emotional pain that this person is going through is mental health-related, then you may want to avoid using clichés, such as, “Things are going to get better” and, “Cheer up”.
+If their pain is related to mental health, try to avoid clichés like “Things are going to get better” or “Cheer up”.

 Body Language And Physical Affection

-When going through a tough time, some people need a good hug to know that someone is there for them.
+When going through a tough time, some people just need a good hug to know someone’s there for them.

-Sometimes you can talk to someone and hold their hand if you can see they’re becoming emotional.
-It’s bound to happen and you should prepare yourself for this situation.
+Sometimes you can talk to someone and hold their hand if you see they’re getting emotional.
+It’s likely to happen, so be prepared for it.

-Of course, don’t assume that they want to be touched, people deal with emotional pain in different ways.
+Of course, don’t assume they want to be touched – people deal with emotional pain in different ways.

-Sometimes people will look for emotional responses from you, which can show them that you care.
+Sometimes people look for emotional responses from you to show that you care.

-These empathetic responses are good to show that you’re listening to the best of your ability and that you understand what they’re saying.
-Again, empathetic responses are good for you to show you want to help.
+These empathetic responses are good ways to show you’re listening as best you can and that you understand what they’re saying.
+Again, empathetic responses are good to show you want to help.

 Finding A Silver Lining

-In certain situations, you can try to show someone that what they’re feeling is simply temporary and that they’ll feel better soon.
+In some situations, you can try to show someone that what they’re feeling is temporary and that they’ll feel better soon.

-Someone who is upset may not always be thinking rationally, so it can be helpful to remind them that things will get easier, especially if what they’re going through is sudden and has been sprung upon them, like loss of life or a break-up.
+Someone who’s upset might not be thinking clearly, so it can help to remind them that things will get easier.
+This is especially true if what they’re going through is sudden, like losing someone or going through a breakup.

-Bad feelings can often cloud the thought of good things being just around the corner, so make sure that you don’t push someone too hard when trying to remind them of the positives.
+Bad feelings can make it hard to see the good things that might be just around the corner.
+But be careful not to push someone too hard when trying to remind them of the positives.

-Just because you might be feeling a bit more optimistic, doesn’t mean that they want to think about it at this specific time.
+Just because you might be feeling more optimistic doesn’t mean they’re ready to think about it right now.

 Finding A Balance

-Expanding on the subject of letting someone know that things will get better, but not pushing too hard, we move on to finding a balance.
+Building on the idea of letting someone know things will get better without pushing too hard, we come to finding a balance.

-This is easier said than done but if you can strike a balance between positivity and realism, then your words will go a long way.
+This isn’t easy, but if you can strike a balance between being positive and realistic, your words can really help.

-Saying things like, “Things may be tough right now, but things will get better over time”, can give someone a realistic emotional target to work towards.
+Saying things like, “Things may be tough right now, but they will get better over time”, can give someone a realistic emotional goal to work towards.

 Try Not To Interrupt

-When someone is pouring their feelings out, they may be talking about things that they may not have touched on before.
-So allowing them to breathe and take their time is important.
+When someone is pouring out their feelings, they might be talking about things they’ve never discussed before.
+So it’s important to let them breathe and take their time.

-You may be the first person to have heard these words come out of their mouth, so it will be hard for them to say some things.
-Be mindful that they trust you, so make sure you wait your turn before talking back to them.
+You might be the first person to hear these words from them, so it will be hard for them to say some things.
+Remember that they trust you, so make sure you wait your turn before responding.

-If they slow down, they may think twice about saying something or they may move on from the topic.
+If they slow down, they might think twice about saying something or they might move on from the topic.

-When it comes to knowing what to say to someone in emotional pain, it’s always best, to be honest, but be sure not to hurt them even further.
+When it comes to knowing what to say to someone in emotional pain, it’s always best to be honest, but be careful not to hurt them even more.

-Depending on who you’re talking to, you’ll know how they act and how they may react to different things you say.
+Depending on who you’re talking to, you’ll know how they act and how they might react to different things you say.

-Just listen and be sympathetic, imagine how you would feel in their shoes.
-Ensure that they feel comfortable and take the time to choose your words properly.
+Just listen and be sympathetic.
+Put yourself in their shoes.
+Make sure they feel comfortable and take the time to choose your words carefully.

 You’ll find the right words to say, so don’t worry too much.
 Listen to your heart and be yourself.